UK tech experts · info@vividrepairs.co.uk

 Don't assume the most expensive model is best for your needs.
 The Nova 5X's premium features only matter for specific use cases.
 Don't overlook the standard Nova 5 - it's genuinely the smartest buy for most gamers.
 And don't forget to factor in SteelSeries' official warranty coverage when comparing prices across retailers.

 Audio quality testing involved A/B comparisons with reference headphones and competing gaming headsets.
-I measured battery life through continuous use at 70% volume.
+Battery life figures refer to continuous use at 70% volume.
 Microphone quality was evaluated through recordings and feedback from teammates.
-Build quality assessment included stress testing the headband and checking for creaking or loose components.

-For more details on our testing methodology, visit RTINGS' comprehensive headphone testing procedures, which align with our approach.
+For more details on our research methodology, visit RTINGS' comprehensive headphone testing procedures, which align with our approach.

 Best Overall